 Multiple Sclerosis Treatment at IVX Health

-Some research suggests that pregnancy may have long-term or even permanent benefits for women with MS, and at the very least, pregnancy is unlikely to raise your risk of long-term symptoms.
+Some research suggests that getting pregnant with multiple sclerosis may have long-term or even permanent benefits for certain symptoms, and at the very least, pregnancy is unlikely to raise your risk of long-term symptoms.
 So, if you’ve always dreamt of starting a family or want to add to your family despite being diagnosed with MS, there’s no reason not to discuss your options with your doctor.

-We also feature comfortable recliners, HDTVs, iPads, Kindles loaded with current bestsellers, and private rooms so you can relax on your own or even spend time with friends or loved ones.
+We also feature comfortable recliners, flat-screen TVS and seating for guests so you can relax on your own or even spend time with friends or loved ones.
 We’ll even provide the drinks and snacks.